China reports over 1,280 virus cases, death toll at 41

 The commission said the latest tally comes from 29 provinces across China, including 237 patients in serious condition.
 All 41 deaths have been in China, including 39 in Hubei province, the epicenter of the outbreak, one in Hebei and one in Heilongjiang.

-Meanwhile, France announced that three people had fallen ill with the virus — the disease’s first appearance in Europe.
+Meanwhile, Australia announced its first case Saturday, a Chinese man in his 50s who last week returned from China.
+France said that three people had fallen ill with the virus — the disease’s first appearance in Europe.
 And the United States reported its second case, involving a Chicago woman in her 60s who was hospitalized in isolation after returning from China.

 The outbreak cast a pall over Lunar New Year, the country’s biggest, most festive holiday, which falls on Saturday.
 Authorities in Beijing and other cities canceled many public celebrations and other events.